Colombia Geisha Coffee Edwin Noreña

 Floral, Distinctive, and Delicious

-Double-carbonic, galaxy hop-infused, mossto-fermented, honey process Geisha.
+Triple-carbonic, mossto-inoculated, black honey process Geisha.
 There’s a lot going on.
 The flavor is indulgent.
 Subtle as well as rambunctious florals collide.
-Lavender and Hops.
-Spices and herbs alongside ripe fruits.
-Edwin Noreña produced this magical nano-lot on his infamous farm, Finca Campo Hermoso.
-We at Rigby Roastery are picky when it comes to a co-fermented coffees.
+Lots of orange blossom and jasmine.
+Lavender and Lilac are in the mix.
+Unrefined sugar syrups and sweet herbs alongside ripe white and yellow tropical fruit notes.
+Edwin Noreña produced this magical nano-lot on his famous farm, Finca Campo Hermoso.
 Edwin’s alchemy has us enchanted.
 It’s extravagant.
-Cedar.
-Pine.
-Strawberry?
-It is a succulent chaos.
-Dial back the TDS, lower the coffee to water ratio, and gain more control.
-What interests us most, is the impressive unconventional process styles that emerge out of Edwin Noreña’s respect for the combined potential of this coffee’s varietal and terroir.
+Honeysuckle jam.
+White ginger.
+Creamed corn?
+It is a candied and succulent chaos.
+Edwin excels and impresses with inventive and unconventional process styles.
+Most importantly, these methods emerge out of Edwin Noreña’s respect for the combined potential of this coffee’s varietal and terroir.

 Notably, as the grind gets finer it gets a lot bolder and the savory notes become more concentrated.
-Furthermore, these brews also tend to get more spicy and rambunctious.
+Furthermore, these brews also tend to get more chocolatey while remaining rambunctious.

-This one sparkles as a wacky but well structured espresso.
-It is full of surprises, and fascinates us with every new shot we pull.
-We recommend 18.5 grams in and 41 grams out at about 28-30 seconds for a tangy acidity and a creamy body.
+This one is full of surprises, and fascinates us with every new shot we pull.
+On espresso, we recommend 20 grams in and 60 grams out at about 16-20 seconds for a tangy acidity and a delicate but creamy body.
+Tighter shots are less complex but sweet and rich like caramel syrup.

 About Edwin Noreña Coffee

-Edwin Noreña is a fourth generation farmer.
 In agricultural endeavors, it helps to have vision, possess a persistent attitude, and ultimately understand how to invest your passion into your project in ways that yield significant results.
 Campo Hermoso is an innovative project operated by a farmer who embodies all of those traits, Edwin Noreña.
+He is a fourth generation farmer who has seen the industry transform in the last few decades.

 Edwin’s willingness to think outside the box and excitement for weaving together tradition with new innovations in agronomical science have only grown.
 His journey into coffee cultivation and processing in his youth helps him to realize his affinity for coffee farming today.
 In the last decade, he’s become more focused on technological advances in cultivation and processing.
 The potential for modernizing coffee farming with advanced methods and new machines while perfecting the tried and true best-practices of his life’s work results in remarkable coffees.
 They demand the attention of the global community.
 We are thrilled to offer this rare limited coffee from a fan favorite.